Orwell Astronomical Society (Ipswich)

 Theme: Saturn without its rings.

-OASI hosted its second 1995 Open Weekend 27 - 29 October.
-The theme of the event was Saturn Without its Rings.
-Every approximately 15 years, the Earth passes through the plane of Saturn's rings and they appear edge-on.
-During a crossing of the ring plane, because the rings are only a few tens of metres thick, they become invisible in amateur instruments.
+OASI hosted its second 1995 Open Weekend 27-29 October.
+Every approximately 15 years, the Earth passes through the plane of Saturn's rings, so that they are edge-on.
+When this happens, because the rings are only a few tens of metres thick, they become invisible in all but the largest instruments.
 This phenomenon was first observed by Galileo in 1612, only two years after he first observed the rings (although at the time, he did not realise their true nature).

 The three evenings of the Open Weekend were clear - something of a record in recent years! - and the good weather attracted more than 200 visitors.
 Through the 26 cm refractor, the visitors were able to observe Saturn as a globe with some surface markings, together with a fine line across the equator (all that could be seen of the rings).
 Some of the planet's moons were also visible.